-Catherine E. Creely’s practice focuses on a variety of litigation matters, including white collar criminal defense, antitrust matters, government investigations and complex civil litigation.
+Catherine E. Creely’s practice focuses on a variety of investigation and litigation matters, including white collar criminal defense, government investigations and complex civil litigation.

 Practice & Background

-Ms. Creely represents corporate and individual clients in state and federal court, as well as in connection with investigations by the U.S. Congress and the Department of Justice.
-She has represented clients in a variety of criminal and civil litigation matters involving securities fraud, data privacy and security, products liability, patent infringement, breaches of contract, and civil and criminal forfeitures.
-Ms. Creely also has particular experience representing clients in litigation involving antitrust issues, as well as cases brought under the False Claims Act.
+Ms. Creely assists clients with internal investigations and compliance reviews.
+She also represents corporate and individual clients in state and federal court, as well as in connection with investigations by the U.S. Congress and the Department of Justice.
+She has represented clients in a variety of high-stakes criminal and civil litigation matters involving securities fraud, data privacy and security, and civil and criminal forfeitures.
+Ms. Creely also has particular experience representing clients in cases brought under the False Claims Act (FCA).

-Ms. Creely maintains an active pro bono practice, with a particular focus on individuals facing the death penalty in her home state of South Carolina.
+Ms. Creely maintains an active pro bono practice, with a particular focus on individuals facing the death penalty.
 Her work in this area includes representation of defendants during both the guilt and penalty phases of their capital trials.

 While in law school, Ms. Creely was as an associate editor of The Catholic University Law Review and competed in moot court competitions at the national level.